 We've been examining the number of prostate/urology site-specialist therapeutic radiographers in the UK, and here's what we've found.

-We believe mpMRI before biopsy offers the potential for a step-change in prostate cancer diagnosis, and we’ll be working to ensure that it becomes a priority.
+We believe mpMRI before biopsy offers the potential for a step-change in prostate cancer diagnosis, and we’re working to support its roll-out.